devJSQ/merge-sort/README.md

 ### Implementation

-Build a method `mergeSort` that takes an array and returns a sorted array.
+Build a method `mergeSort` that takes an array, returns a sorted array, and prints it in the main method.

 ```java

 public class Main {

   public static void main(String[] args){